 An example here would be LockedOn, which was originally designed for real estate companies but can be used well in any sales-driven environment, as it functions pretty much like a virtual personal assistant, helping you keep tabs on all your tasks and clients.

-All in all, when you stop to consider everything that’s at our disposal nowadays, it’s clear that now is as good a time as any to start a company.
+All in all, when you stop to consider everything that’s at your disposal nowadays, it’s clear that now is as good a time as any to start a company.

-After all, smarter tools and smarter people can go a long way towards making your business dreams come true.
-And, as the old saying goes, if you don’t build your own dreams, someone will definitely hire you to build theirs.
+After all, smarter tools and smarter people can go a long way toward making your business dreams come true.
+And, as the old saying goes, if you don’t build your dreams, someone will hire you to build theirs.